Updated: May 9, 2023

-For today’s reader mail, we’ll give advise to someone who has a problem we all wish we had – having money and not knowing what to do with it.
+Today, we have a Reader Mail.
+We’ll advise someone who has a problem we all wish we had – having money and not knowing what to do with it.

 I know a lot of possibilities are now running through your thoughts.
 So what would you do if you have money?
-Start or buy a business?
+Start a business?
 Invest in real estate?
 Invest in mutual funds?
+Buy insurance?
 Shop until you drop?

 Ain’t it fun to daydream?
 But of course, our email sender’s situation is not really how you think it is.